NeotomaDB/neotoma_doi/README.md

 # Neotoma Data DOI Generation

+## Overview

-This repository is intended to act as the central management point for a variety of related repositories.
-These repositories include:
+This repository acts as the central management point for a set of repositories that are used to generate digital object identifiers (DOIs) for  datasets in the Neotoma Paleoecology Database.

+DOIs are generated at the level of a dataset, which in Neotoma consists of all measurements of a given data type for a single collection unit at a site (e.g. all vertebrate fossils from a bone pile in a cave; all fossil pollen samples from a core in a lake; etc.)  All DOIs are associated with a landing page.

+Linked repositories include:

 *   [Neotoma Postgres Functions](https://github.com/neotomadb/Neotoma_SQL)
 *   [Neotoma Landing Pages](https://github.com/NeotomaDB/ndbLandingPage)